-You would be hard pressed not to noticed the differences between these two monitors immediately.
+You would be hard-pressed not to notice the differences between these two monitors immediately.

-On the flipside, the Savanna has a cleaner more extended treble presence and a more neutral instrumental and vocal timbre.
-The Savant II rolls off just a touch more on the top-end sounding the more relaxed of the two.
-Vocals on the Savant II sound marginally more recessed compared to the more neutral positioning of the Savanna’s vocal presence.
+On the flip side, the Savanna has a cleaner more extended treble presence and a more neutral instrumental and vocal timbre.
+The Savant II rolls off just a touch more on the top end sounding the more relaxed of the two.
+Vocals on the Savant II sound marginally more recessed compared to the more neutral positioning of Savanna’s vocal presence.

 That being said I prefer the wetter smoother timbre of the Savant II vocals, especially for male rock vocals than can pitch fairly high.
 Joe Elliot’s vocals for instance (80’s Joe where he still had it) sound perfect on slightly brighter mixes such as Hysteria with very little sibilance and plenty of body which is how I think he should sound.

 The Sage is not exactly Savanna 1.5 but it does draw inspiration from the dual BA driver build of the original Savanna.
 The actual unit we have here is the Wizard Edition rather than the standard green of the Classic range.

 That means it is as light and diminutive as the Savant II build but sports a different faceplate design.
 Comfort, fit and seal between these are exactly the same with similar tip choices.